 This white stainless steel beauty can also brew not one but two cups of espressos at the same time.
 So the Gevi 20 bar will not only make your guests think you’re are a sophisticated coffee connoisseur but they won’t have to wait long to get a cup in their hands either.

 - How many cups does it make?
-This has a 1.2L removable water tank, which can make up to 10 cups.
+This machine has a 1.2L removable water tank, which can make up to 10 cups.

-- Thermoblock fast heating: If you want your water to heat up fast, then this is the machine you’ll want.
+- Thermoblock fast heating: If you want your water to heat up fast, then this is the espresso machine you’ll want.
 At 1350 W, this gives you plenty of power to warm up the water and brew your ideal cup of espresso in less than sixty seconds.